Ferndale, Rhondda Cynon Taf: Education

+Ferndale Community school (secondary school) is actually situated in Maerdy.
+With a community swimming pool and Gym situated on site.

+The Welsh school in Ferndale Gynradd Gymraeg Llyn y Forwyn has moved and upgraded its facilities as of 2024 from its previous location on Darran Terrace to Maerdy Industrial Estate.

 Governance

 A Ferndale electoral ward was coterminous with the borders of the Ferndale community and elected two county councillors to Rhondda Cynon Taf County Borough Council.
 Since 1995, representation was mainly by the Labour Party, but the ward also had a Plaid Cymru councillor from 1999 to 2004 and an Independent councillor from 2012 to 2017.
 At the May 2017 election, Labour and Plaid Cymru won a councillor each.

 Following a 2018 review of electoral arrangements by the Local Democracy and Boundary Commission for Wales, it was proposed to merge Ferndale with neighbouring Maerdy into the Ferndale and Maerdy ward.
 The proposals took effect from the 2022 council elections, which saw Susan Morgans and Jayne Smith elected for Labour.

 Modern Ferndale

 Ferndale has developed over recent years.
 Some new features have been added such as a 3G football field, car park and an all-weather cricket training enclosure.
 The Sky TV comedy series Stella is largely filmed on location in Ferndale.

 Scenes from The Crown Season 3 Episode 3 which depicts the Aberfan Disaster were filmed in Ferndale.